denoland/manual/getting_started/setup_your_environment.md

 ### Environment variables

-There are a couple environment variables which can impact the behavior of Deno:
+There are several environment variables which can impact the behavior of Deno:

 - `DENO_AUTH_TOKENS` - a list of authorization tokens which can be used to allow Deno to access remote private code.
 See the